Find continually updated resources for your safe return to onsite working, learning, and teaching.

 In labs, all personnel must operate under the following guidelines: one person per 250 square feet of lab or research space, one person per bay, and a minimum of six feet of distance between researchers at any given time, including in public/shared/common spaces.

-Nonessential in-person events, such as social events or potlucks, are not permitted.
+Nonessential in-person events (including social events, potlucks, employee recognition/welcoming/farewell receptions, annual faculty/staff picnics, and any other morale-building activities) are not permitted.
 Gatherings of this nature – in close, shared spaces – with individuals from different households increase the risk of infection transmission and are strictly prohibited at the DGSOM.
 Gatherings for in-person training may be permitted if necessary and essential and with adherence to best practice guidelines.
 Current guidelines for onsite training can be found here.

 Are face coverings required?